This page was last updated on 14 June-2021

 Community Music Victoria is actively speaking to Victorian Government representatives about a best practice, safe return to community music-making as restrictions ease across regional and metropolitan areas of the state.

-- singers and musicians be at least five metres from the audience where practical
+- Performers should be distanced at least 5 metres from the audience where practicable.

-You can find advice and more information on current restrictions by visiting Arts and entertainment services sector guidance.
+You can find advice and more information on current restrictions by visiting Arts and recreation services sector guidance.

 You must always carry a face mask with you when you leave home unless you have a lawful reason not to.